tammielisa/tammielisa.github.io/pymolshiny3.md

-# ChatGPT Shiny App Part 3: Adding a Slider (Didn't Work for Me!)
+# ChatGPT Shiny App Part 3: Adding a Slider (ChatGPT Got This Wrong!)

 Now that I got the image to display correctly at launch, I next wanted to add interactivity.
 For now, I just wanted to add a small slider that changed between a few different images of the molecule at different angles.
-The following method shown to me did not work, but Chat showed me an alternate way of doing it that did, discussed in the next part.
+The following method shown to me did not work, and you'll see why in the next part.
+Spoiler: the code is wrong!
-I would love feedback on the method shown and if it worked for others and why.
+Be advised, I am using the free version here.

 Me: Can you show me how to use a slider to change the view.
 I have four separate pngs